MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 - The target device is a Luminary Micro Stellaris which is emulated by QEMU (`QEMU Stellaris boards
   <https://www.qemu.org/docs/master/system/arm/stellaris.html>`_).
-- The RTOS and toolchain are FreeRTOS and the GNU CC toolchain for ARM.
+- The RTOS is FreeRTOS and the toolchain in GNU CC for ARM.

 .. note::